HYPEO/Mankomania/README.md

 Clone the master branch from github.

 ### Gradle build
-Run gradle build in project root dir: `gradlew clean && gradlew build`.
+Run gradle build in project root directory by `gradlew clean && gradlew build`.

 ### Tests
 Tests are going to execute automatically when `gradlew build` is executed.
-But test execution can be triggered separatly with `gradlew test`.
+But test execution can be triggered separatly by `gradlew test`.
-Or run a specified test with `gradlew -Dtest.single=PlayerNTTest`.
+Or run a specified test by `gradlew -Dtest.single=PlayerNTTest`.

 ### Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) carefully befor start contributing process.